 On the apps, this process is slightly different.
 They need to click on a topic, then they will see all possible activities linked to that topic but they will not be able to see their previous scores:

-Once they have successfully assigned an activity to themself, it will appear under the 'Assigned to you' section of their To Do List, along with any activities you have assigned them as their tutor:
+Once they have successfully assigned an activity to themself, it will appear under the 'Assigned to you' or 'Assigned activities' section of their To Do List, along with any activities you have assigned them as their tutor: